Dr. Patricia J. Hayes, Psy.D.

 I wholeheartedly believe that you are the expert on you-- even during confusing times where you question who you are, and that the answers lie within you.
 The many things of which you may struggle may have helped get you to this point.
 My work is to join with you in a safe and positive, professional relationship in order for you to gain tools to change things that aren’t working anymore and to gain insight about your past and present in ways that can bring you more peace of mind and increased capacity to meet your goals for the future.

 Karla Jones, B.S

 I am the office manager for Dr. Patricia Hayes & Associates.
 I graduated from the University of Dayton (1991) with a Bachelor of Science degree in Marketing.
 I also earned an Associate of Applied Science degree from National College, Kettering, OH (2010) in the Administrative Office Professional program.
-I’ve been with the practice for three years and perform a variety of office procedures which include: verification of benefits, billing of mental health claims, retrieval and recording of client/insurance payments and problem resolution of denied claims.
+I've been with the practice since 2010, and perform a variety of office procedures which include: verification of benefits, billing of mental health claims, retrieval and recording of client/insurance payments and problem resolution of denied claims.

 April Bellar, AAS, CDCA